google/zetasql/docs/functions-and-operators.md

 ```

 In the following example, the path `$.a.b.c` is matched and removes the
-`"c":"d"` key value pair from the JSON object.
+`"c":"d"` key-value pair from the JSON object.

 ```sql
 SELECT JSON_REMOVE(JSON '{"a": {"b": {"c": "d"}}}', '$.a.b.c') AS json_data